 b) DS-TT generates the Sync, Follow_Up and Announce messages in this DS-TT.

-TSN AF and NEF may use the elements in port and bridge management information container to determine the PTP grandmaster functionality supported by DS-TT and NW-TT and may configure the DS-TT and NW-TT ports to operate as in option a) or b) as follows:
+TSN AF and NEF may use the elements in port and user plane node management information container to determine the PTP grandmaster functionality supported by DS-TT and NW-TT and may configure the DS-TT and NW-TT ports to operate as in option a) or b) as follows:

 - The "PTP grandmaster capable" element and the "gPTP grandmaster capable" element in PMIC are used to indicate the support for PTP or gPTP grandmaster capability, respectively, in each DS-TT.
 If the TSN AF or NEF determines the DS-TT supports grandmaster capability (PTP or gPTP grandmaster capable is TRUE), then either option a) or b) can be used for the PTP instance(s) in the DS-TT.
 Otherwise, only option a) can be used for the PTP instance(s) in the DS-TT.